mpowell773/capstone-project-sei/README.md

 - Hitboxes need updating
 - Character 'clips' into wall slightly depending position

+## Next Steps

+- Implement chest mechanics
+- Implement door and key mechanic
+- Implement switch block puzzle mechanic
+- Add additional floors to dungeon
+- Clean up code by moving assets and the such to dictionaries in settings.py

 ## References

 This game relied heavily upon the amazing tutorial by the youtuber Clear Code.
 If you are interested in creating a similar game like The Legend of Python or are curious about more complicated projects in pygame, I would highly recommend checking this [video](https://www.youtube.com/watch?v=QU1pPzEGrqw&t=24711s&ab_channel=ClearCode) out.